-Whether you need to troubleshoot a leak in your bathroom sink or want to refresh the room with new fixtures, it’s useful to know how to replace a bathroom faucet.
-This guide reviews the different steps in replacing bathroom faucets and drains, which can be relatively quick and straightforward tasks with the proper tools and preparation.
+Troubleshoot a leak in your bathroom sink or refresh the room with new fixtures.
+Learning how to replace a bathroom faucet will help perform one of the most common DIY repairs.
+This guide reviews the different steps in replacing bathroom faucets and drains.
+Find out how to change out a faucet relatively quick with the proper tools and preparation.

 Before you begin, determine the type of faucet designed for your bathroom sink.
 Bathroom sink faucets are single hole, center set or split set, also called widespread.

-- A single hole faucet is designed, as the name suggests, to operate through a single hole in the sink.
+- A single hole faucet is designed to operate through a single hole in the sink.
 Single handle bathroom sink faucets work this way.

-- A center-spread or centerset bathroom faucet is designed for sinks that have three holes about four inches between them.
-This will have an escutcheon plate linking the pieces on top of the sink.
+- A center-spread or centerset bathroom faucet is designed for sinks that have three holes of four inches or more betwen them.
+This will have a cover or escutcheon plate linking the pieces on top of the sink.

 - A split-set or widespread bathroom faucet is designed for sinks that have holes of six or more inches between them.
 With these, the faucet and handles will look like three independent pieces from above.

-- Before detaching any parts, shut off the faucet water supply, which should be readily accessible under the sink.
-Clear any items stored under the sink to make the faucet parts easier to reach.
+- Before detaching any parts, shut off the faucet water supply.
+It should be easy to find and access under the sink.
+If necessary, clear any items stored under the sink to make the faucet parts easier to reach.

-- Turn on the faucet to release pressure from the water lines and then close it.
+- Turn on the faucet to release pressure from the water lines and then close the faucet.

 - Place a bucket or basin under the pipes to catch any water that spills when replacing the drain.

-Tip: If you’re replacing the entire bathroom sink or countertop, you may have the opportunity to choose a faucet with a new configuration.
+Tip: If you’re replacing the entire bathroom sink or countertop, you may have the opportunity to choose a faucet with a different hole configuration.

 - Disconnect the hot and cold water supply lines to the faucet.